A transfer learning based approach for pronunciation scoring: Methods

-When replacing the output layer, we retain the parameters of the pre-trained model for all other layers as initial values.
-The replaced output layer is initialized with random values.
-We explore two approaches for fine-tuning the new model: {\bf LayO}, where only the new output layer is trained, keeping all other parameters frozen at their pre-trained values, and {\bf LayO+1}, where the last hidden layer is also trained.
 In the second case, we train the model in two stages: first, only the output layer is trained over several epochs and then the second to last layer is unfrozen and both layers are further fine-tuned.
 In our preliminary experiments, this procedure gave better results than training both layers together from the first epoch, in agreement with many other works that do fine-tuning on different tasks \cite{howard2018universal}.
 Training three layers instead of two did not lead to further improvements, probably due to the third-to-last layer having too many parameters for the amount of training data available.

 We also explore different approaches that have been shown in other works and tasks to be effective during training.
 First, we use dropout even in the layers that have been frozen.
 This can be considered as a sort of data augmentation since the activations that reach the layers that we do train will not be the same each time the same sample is seen throughout the epochs, effectively creating new samples from each original one.
 We also explore the introduction of batch normalization in the new output layer and compare exponentially decaying and fixed learning rates.